rlokkie/brainglobe.github.io/docs/source/documentation/brainglobe-workflows/brainmapper/data-requirements.md

 ## Introduction

-`brianmapper` was written to analyse certain kinds of whole brain microscopy datasets (e.g. serial two-photon or lightsheet in cleared tissue).
+`brainmapper` was written to analyse certain kinds of whole brain microscopy datasets (e.g. serial two-photon or lightsheet in cleared tissue).
 Although we are working on supporting different kinds of data, currently, the data must fit these criteria:

 ### Image channels